 The three-hour food tour began at 1 pm at the SoBou Restaurant (310 Chartres St) in the W Hotel.
 SoBou takes its name from the neighborhood “south of Bourbon” street.

-What We Ate on the New Orleans Food Tour
+What We Ate on a New Orleans Food Tour

 Pork Cracklings